 From a timber harvesting viewpoint, the Atna Pass route is the most expensive to construct and maintain due to its length, elevation and the steepness of the terrain it crosses.
+A findage of the rates a light out matrice

 Access from the Atna Pass route's main haul road to the Babine River is the most difficult of the three options, thereby helping to preserve the wilderness-like quality inherent in land management option 1.